As Puerto Rico Officials Testify Before Congress, Documents Show PREPA Ignored Internal Advice About Whitefish Contract

-In the lead-up to two Congressional hearings on Puerto Rico's disaster recovery on Tuesday, documents from Puerto Rico's Electric Power Authority show that officials within the agency had concerns over the Whitefish Energy contract even as it was being advanced.
+In the lead-up to two Congressional hearings on Puerto Rico and the US Virgin Islands' disaster recovery on Tuesday, documents from Puerto Rico's Electric Power Authority show that officials within the agency had concerns over the Whitefish Energy contract even as it was being advanced.

 The documents, obtained by the House Committee on Natural Resources and released on Monday night, include internal emails from PREPA and also between PREPA, Whitefish Energy and FEMA.